syncfusion-content/uwp-docs/uwp/Accordion/Selection-Mode.md

 ---
 layout: post
-title: Selection Mode in UWP Accordion control | Syncfusion®
+title: Selection Mode in UWP SfAccordion | Syncfusion®
-description: Learn here all about Selection Mode support in Syncfusion® UWP Accordion (SfAccordion) control and more.
+description: Learn about the Selection Mode options in the Syncfusion UWP SfAccordion control, including One, OneOrMore, ZeroOrOne, and ZeroOrMore.
 platform: uwp
 control: SfAccordion
 documentation: ug
 ---

-# Selection Mode in UWP Accordion (SfAccordion)
+# Selection Mode in UWP SfAccordion

 `SfAccordion` provides a property `SelectionMode` that helps to decide the number of items that can be expanded or selected at a time.
 The values of SelectionMode's are